-for its inventors, the Post-it notes do not need much (61) . advertising.
-Customers would use them on documents they sent to others, arousing the recipient's (62) .
-After trying the notes, these intrigued recipients would then (63) a pad for themselves.
+(61) for its inventors, the Post-it notes do not need much advertising.

-While the Post-its appear very (64) , the technology behind it is very high-tech.
+Customers would use them on documents they sent to others, arousing the recipient's (62).
+After trying the notes, these intrigued recipients would then very high-tech.
 The technology remains a closely guarded (65) known only to a few.
 Because of this humble sticky note, the co-inventors are now able to enjoy comfortable retirements.